idriss-crypto/browser-extensions/README.md

 ## build
-To compile plugin install [yarn](https://yarnpkg.com/) and then from CLI
+To compile the extension install [yarn](https://yarnpkg.com/) and then from CLI

 ```bash
 yarn